MightyPrytanis/LexFiat/README.md

 <!-- Last updated: 2025-10-07 --> - Legal Intelligence Platform

-> **"Automation enables better client relationships rather than replacing them."**
+> **Practicing law can be a real grind.
+It doesn't have to be.**

 LexFiat is a comprehensive legal workflow automation system designed for modern law practices.
-Built for a busy solo family law practitioner, LexFiat transforms traditional legal workflows through AI-powered document analysis and verification, intelligent case management, and adaptive user interfaces.
+Coneived initially for for a busy solo family law practitioner, LexFiat transforms traditional legal workflows through AI-powered document analysis and verification, intelligent case management, and adaptive user interfaces.

 ## 🚀 Quick Start